CarlosMartinezPenate/CarlosNotebook/_posts/2024-07-14-RNALater_Assestment.md

    - 15 minutes between each sample.
 5. Because no anti-fouler was going to be in use, it was disconnected from the 25-port valve and a plugged hose was instead placed in port 24 input.
 6. Pumping began at 1:38 pm.
 7. As soon as Port number 2 ended the sampling cycle, Filter Holder 1 and Filter Holder 2 were removed from the PPS and processed in the Filter Retrieval Protocol.
-However, because the filter holders were removed and the ports not plugged, when the 25-way valve moved to home port the PPS lost priming, **hindering its capacity to filter** on port numbers 3, 4, and 5.
-At this point, the deployment was interrupted and the ports were plugged. **The filtering process was resumed manually at 15:00 pm**, following the same steps as the programmed deployment **except for** the time between samples: new samples were taken immediately as the sampling cycle ended for the previous sample.
+However, because the filter holders were removed and the ports not plugged, when the 25-way valve moved to the home port the PPS lost priming, **hindering its capacity to filter** on port numbers 3, 4, and 5.
+At this point, the deployment was interrupted and the ports were plugged, deployment was followed until port 7, and noticing the lack of filtration, the deployment process was stopped at port 7 following the same steps as the programmed deployment **except for** the time between samples: new samples were taken immediately as the sampling cycle ended for the previous sample. **The filtering process was resumed manually at 15:00, the 25-way valve was regressed to Port number 3 to repeat the filtering process, and data logging was resumed when the valve reached Port 10**
-8. Sampling was observed to be acceptable during the filtration in Port number 11.
-However, in some ports, the filter was slow or air would seep through at some point:
+8. Sampling was acceptable during the filtration **only when the valve reached Port number 11.** However, in some ports, the filter was slow or air would seep through at some point:
    - Port 11: No problems.
    - Port 12: No problems.
    - Port 13: No problems.
-**At this point the output hose of the PPS was moved to a different reservoir as the water inside the 200L reservorir felt "soapy"**
+**At this point the output hose of the PPS was moved to a different reservoir as the water inside the 200L reservoir felt "soapy"**
    - Port 14: No problems.
    - Port 15: No problems.
    - Port 16: Partial filtration (stopped at 700 ml of sample).